Cradling in the snow

 Pahalgam is primarily renowned for its alpine treks, nature walks, and lush green grasslands.
 But during winters, it’s just not the same.
 With the Liddar river flowing in the middle of the valley (partly frozen actually) and huts on the adjacent side of the roads covered with snow – the landscape can leave anyone wonderstruck.

 We went to Aru Valley, did sledging, climbed the mountains covered with white blanket and also saw some famous shooting spots as well.
-Your visit to Pahalgam is incomplete if you don’t go to Betaab valley!
+Your visit to Pahalgam is incomplete if you don’t go to Betaab Valley!
 This picturesque spot with snow clad scenic views was indeed very captivating!
 All we did here was absorb the prettiness.

-Driving time from Gulmarg: 3 hours (95kms)
+Driving time from Gulmarg to Pahalgam: 3 hours (95kms)

 Stay at Heevans Pahalgam

 Known for the oh-so famous Dal lake, this place gave us romantic chills in the winter breeze.
 This city was mesmerisingly beautiful with an old-world charm and a tincture of historic symbols adorned all over!

 Srinagar was engulfed in the local culture, warmth of the natives and sumptuous Kashmiri cuisines.
 We loved strolling through this city, shopping for crafts like silk and shawls! (yes, I bought a gorgeous pink phiran) The shikara rides, spectacular sunsets at the boulevard and the colourful aura are the unique selling points of this city.